mohitpai/journey-optimizer.en/help/using/reports/lp-report-live.md

 ---
 # Landing page live report {#lp-report-live}

+>[!CONTEXTUALHELP]
+>id="ajo_landing_page_live_report"
+>title="Landing page live report"
+>abstract="The Landing page live report allows you to measure and visualize in real-time the impact and performances of your landing page only over the last 24 hours.
+Your report is divided into different widgets detailing your landing page success and errors.
+Each reporting dashboard can be modified by resizing or removing widgets."

 The landing page **[!UICONTROL Live report]** report displays details about the impact of your landing pages over the last 24 hours only.
 To measure your landing page data over a selected time period, refer to the [Landing page global report](lp-report-global.md).

 To access your reports, select **[!UICONTROL Report]** from the advanced menu of your selected landing page.